 Feast on Federal Hill

-Providence's Italian neighborhood, Federal Hill, is home to restaurants old and new, plus gourmet tours, a cooking school, a ravioli shop and more indulgent attractions.
-Don't miss the braciola and other favorites your Italian grandma used to make at Angelo's Civita Farnese, where some menu items haven't changed in more than 90 years.
-I also like the younger, energetic vibe at DaVinci Ristorante, Lounge & Cigar Bar, where you must order the Burrata.
+Providence's Italian neighborhood, Federal Hill, is home to restaurants old and new, plus gourmet tours, a cooking school, a ravioli shop, and more indulgent attractions.
+Don't miss the braciola and other favorites your Italian nonna used to make at Angelo's Civita Farnese, where some menu items haven't changed in more than 90 years.
+DaVinci Ristorante, Lounge & Cigar Bar is another favorite for its burrata.
 Chef Cindy Salvato leads Savoring Federal Hill gourmet tours, which are tasty and informative.
 And Chef Walter Potenza will teach you how to prepare authentic Italian fare at his cooking school here.
 Venda Ravioli sells more than 150 kinds of fresh and frozen pasta, plus every Italian culinary product imaginable.
 Don't leave without stopping at Scialo Bros.
 Bakery for Italian cookies.

 Walk Providence's Benefit Street